 The game begins in Casablanca, 2219.
 Zoë Castillo is about to get involved in a conspiracy that spans across two worlds: the one she grew up in, and a mysterious magical realm.
 There has been static interference that is disrupting technology, and it seems to be linked to a little girl seen only by Zoë.
 As Zoë begins her search for a lost friend, she discovers the truth about the two worlds and the search is now on for the one person who may help Zoë unravel the dangerous web she has become entangled in: April Ryan.

 Dreamfall puts the player in control of three characters.
 It also introduces the focus field feature, which allows the player to scan an entire visible environment as seen by the characters and also use it to eavesdrop into other people's conversations.
 There are a few fighting sequences in the game, and a few instances where the player can choose to fight a character or opt to solve the confrontation in a peaceful way.
 The game spans 13 chapters; like April in the previous game, Zoë keeps a diary of all the events that occur in the game.

-- "梦陨: 最长的旅程" -- Chinese spelling (simplified)
+- "梦陨: 最长的旅程" -- Simplified Chinese spelling

-- "夢殞：無盡的旅程II" -- Taiwanese spelling
+- "夢殞：無盡的旅程II" -- Traditional Chinese spelling

 - "The Longest Journey: Static" -- Working title